Breathe Freely

 • Cleaning up slurry with low pressure water, wet sweeping or an M- or H- class rated vacuum cleaner (never using a broom)

-• Know how to correctly put on your respirator, how to take it off, and how to safely dispose of it
+• Know how to correctly put on your respirator, how to take it off, and how to safely dispose of it – ask your supplier or an occupational hygienist

 • Know how to maintain your respirator (when to discard disposable respirators, when and how to change the filter, and how to keep the respirator clean and stored appropriately)